charlesetc/quartz/content/searchable paper.md

 ---

-If find this interesting, you might also like [Bret Victor](https://vimeo.com/worrydream), [Omar Rizwan](https://omar.website/) , and [Batou's Augmented Desk](https://batou.xyz/content/augmented-desk).
+If find this interesting, you might also like [Bret Victor](https://vimeo.com/worrydream), [Omar Rizwan](https://omar.website/) , or [Batou's Augmented Desk](https://batou.xyz/content/augmented-desk).